 - Temporary permit: Temporary permits will only be issued to those who already have a parking permit.
 The student should go to Security and Campus Safety to request a temporary permit.
 It will be verified that the student has a parking permit and a temporary permit will be issued.
 Temporary permits must be displayed via the rear view mirror facing out toward the windshield of the vehicle.

-- Medical permit: Medical permits are available for those students requiring a vehicle on campus due to an illness, injury or other medical reason.
-Requests must be made through the Health Center.
+- Medical permit: Medical permits are available for those students having a vehicle on campus, and due to an illness, injury or other medical reason have a mobility issue which significantly limits their walking distance.
+Requests must be made through Health Services.
 Medical permits are temporary and are valid only for the duration of the medical issue.

 - Faculty/staff permit: All faculty/staff may obtain a no-cost parking permit from Security and Campus Safety.
 The permit allows parking in any designated faculty/staff lot or space.

-- Overnight visitor permit: Visitors may obtain a no-cost parking permit that will allow them to park in any designated visitor lot or space.
+- Overnight visitor permit: It is expected that visitors obtain a permit to park their vehicle on campus overnight.
+Visitors may obtain a no-cost parking permit that will allow them to park in any designated visitor lot or space (the Olin Lot, accessed off North Bardwell St, is the preferred area for OVERNIGHT visitor vehicles to park).
 Permits can be picked up at Security and Campus Safety.
 A visitor is defined as any person not employed with or enrolled at Bates College, who occasionally has business or another reason to be on campus.
 Students living off campus are NOT considered visitors and are required to have a parking permit.

 The parking permit decal must be applied to the most rear driver’s side window.
 If you have questions about placement of a parking permit or evidence of an illegally attached permit, call Security and Campus Safety at 786-6254.